Orthodontic Disorders

 Deep overbite or deepbite

-Overbite is the amount of vertical overlap of the maxillary central incisors over the mandibular central incisors.
+Overbite refers to the vertical overlap of the maxillary central incisors over the mandibular central incisors.
 The normal overbite is about 2-3 mm, or approximately 20-30% of the height of the mandibular incisors.

-The deep overbite occurs when the upper front teeth (incisors) overlap too far over the lower teeth, almost hiding the length of lower incisors.
-In complete deepbite, the biting edges of the upper teeth may touch the lower front gum tissue and the lower front teeth may bite into the roof of the mouth.
-This can lead to tissue (gum) damage if left untreated.
+A deep overbite, often referred to as a ‘deepbite,’ occurs when the upper front teeth (incisors) overlap excessively over the lower teeth, sometimes nearly hiding the length of the lower incisors.
+In cases of complete deepbite, the biting edges of the upper teeth may come into contact with the lower front gum tissue, and the lower front teeth may bite into the roof of the mouth.
+If left untreated, this can lead to gum tissue damage.

 Before & After